SYSC3110/project-teamtoyin/ReadMe.txt

 •	Worked on making commands Enums: NetworkCommands.java, UICommands.java and UICCommands.java
 •	Modified the UserInterfaceController.java and UserInterface.java classes to use the command enums.
 Richard Hanton:
-•	Implemented the Node.java class, Algorithm.java, Network.java
+•	Implemented the Node.java class, Algorithm.java, Network.java, RandomAlgorithm.java
-•	Modified FloodingAlgorithm.java and RandomAlgorithm.java.
+•	Modified FloodingAlgorithm.java.
 Fixed the rate issues in the algorithms
-•	Completed the RandomAlgorithm.java
 •	Modified Message.java added hops a message goes through
 •
 Osama Buhamad: